 - Make note of any questions you may have.

-- Call and/or visit one or more of the licensed rehabilitators to gain their perspectives
+- Visit or call one or more of the licensed rehabilitators to gain their perspectives.

 - Ask questions—lots of questions—about the species they work with, gaps in species coverage in your area, costs involved, time commitment, paperwork, and what happens when animals die).
 Ask several rehabbers the same questions.

 - Once you feel ready to proceed, find a sponsor with whom you can apprentice.
 Apprenticing is the only way to fully appreciate the realities of wildlife rehabilitation without going to the expense of establishing your own wildlife care facility.

 Wild In Vermont Inc